Delay

 Details

-The maximum allowable lag value for usage of the input signal to determine the lag value.
+The maximum allowable delay value for the case of using the input signal to determine the delay value.

 Dependencies